Glagan/MyMangaDex/README.md

 2. Clone the repo
 3. Go to [about:debugging](about:debugging)
 4. Click "Load a temporary module"
-5. Select any file of the cloned repo, and it's working.
+5. Select any file of the cloned repo.
-6. Open an issue to tell me how bad it is.
+6. Done !

 Works best with the MangaDex dark theme !